LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 4 - Register implementation.md

 app.mount("#app");
 ```

-Now we have setup for making requests to API.
+Now we have a setup for making requests to API.
 Now it is time to implement our store.
 Create a new `src/stores/register.js` file as follows:

 ```js
 import { reactive } from "vue";